UCNot/churi/doc/explanation.md

 - `/api(!v3.0)` is a path fragment charged with `!v3.0` entity.

-  Entities are URI charge format extensions treated by custom handlers.
+  Entities are URI Charge Notation extensions interpreted by custom handlers.

 - `/user;id=0n302875106592253` is a path fragment charged with user ID specified as `user` matrix parameter.